 For now, while I am trying to embrace cyber-nating inside, I will continue to pay homage to my father and grand mother’s well taught basic life skills (communication 101, for life and business).

 And yes, I will order a few seed catalogs to dream of fresh veggies to harvest later in 2012 .
-To get started, last night I planted heirloom Marglobe tomatoes, Yolo pepers, and a slew of cantaloupes, and some onions from seed (as a test).
+To get started, I planted heirloom Marglobe tomatoes, Yolo peppers, and a slew of cantaloupes, and some onions from seed (as a test).

 In this modern age of technology, about 70% of people still order most of their seeds from seed catalogs!
 I think this is great and here is why I think so.
 I believe that some old fashion ways of doing things should not change.
 We are beginning to raise entire generations who do not know anything about gardening, canning or growing things when it used to be a staple activity for families which kept people from starving, being less dependent on the government, and they ate healthier.
 Conversely, I know most of us have embraced many of the new fangled ways and technologies.
 But, we are passing on nothing to our youth, and our grand children.
 Rather, we are forgetting about being close to the land and living with a more purposeful existence, soon many will not know how to provide for themselves at all.
 This does not mean I am gonna go all Amish on you all.
 But, I refuse to pay an additional five cent tax at the grocery store for buying food to live on which is already taxed and not fresh.